Are you on diet for weight loss?

 The neuroscience of diet for weight loss

 Technically, it is not self-induced food suppression that can make you healthy.
-The reason behind is that food deprivation can only result to more food intake.
+The reason behind is that food deprivation can only result in more food intake.
 In her article published in The New York Times, Sandra Aamodt a neuroscientist said that;

 “Repeated food deprivation changes dopamine and other neurotransmitters in the brain that govern how animals respond to rewards, which increases their motivation to seek out and eat food.
 This may explain why the animals binge, especially as these brain changes can last long after the diet is over.”